jcetron/jcetron.github.io/cv.md

 **Cetron, J. S.**, Connolly, A. C., Diamond, S. G., May, V. V., Kraemer, D. J. M. (2016, April).
 The role of motor regions in representing engineering concepts.
 Poster presented at the annual meeting of the Cognitive Neuroscience Society, New York, NY.

 ## Teaching & Mentorship
+**Research Advisor to Award-Winning Neuroscience Thesis Student**
+_Harvard University, Cambridge, MA, Fall 2020 - Spring 2022
+Advisee: Jacob Blair
+Collaborated with, supervised, and mentored a Harvard undergraduate neuroscience thesis student (Jacob Blair) from Fall 2020 through Spring 2022 to develop and implement a research project on the psychological representations of opinion and factual statements.
+Jacob's resulting neuroscience honors thesis, _We Can't All Be Right: The Neural Correlates of Distinguishing Between Fact and Opinion Statements in a Political Context_, was awarded the 2022 Thomas Temple Hoopes Prize, a Harvard-wide award for excellent undergraduate work and excellence in the art of teaching, as well as the inaugural Robert J. Glushko Undergraduate Thesis Prize in Cognitive Science by the Mind, Brain, and Behavior Interfaculty Initiative at Harvard.

 **Teaching Fellow, PSY 1952: Multivariate Analysis in Psychology**
 _Harvard University, Cambridge, MA, Spring 2022_
 Lead instructor: Patrick Mair